Clever Laziness

 GArdadbDeHSBUtiaoSReBtFvoeLrooekl,moErMmeikxmteacRnmtaodrteeaetikmrrAasaoCknDivaeaarSTetrltthaeaaogTgAAbrroPPltarIIeccysukters

-All this is pretty standard stuff.
-I essentially just shifted the load from my phone to a server.
-The biggest feature here is archiving.
+All this is standard stuff.
+I shifted the load from my phone to a server.
+The most prominent feature here is archiving.

 The Archiver

 I have a not so irrational fear of losing my data.
-Not only that, but bookmarking a piece of content just to discover that the creator has taken it down, or worse, that the platform where it was hosted removed it themselves, is just awful.
+Besides that, bookmarking a piece of content to discover that the creator has taken it down, or worse, that the platform where it was hosted removed it themselves, is just awful.

 This is commonly known as link rot or platforms being assholes.
-So circumvent that, I’ve invested a lot of time and effort to ensure all my data is backed up in several different places.
-In the case of my bookmarks, I keep a copy of the media type on a B2 bucket.
-That is a downloaded copy of the article, podcast, video, etc. I wrote an archiving script that runs on a scheduled CI called archiver.
+To circumvent that, I’ve invested a lot of time and effort to ensure all my data is backed up in several places.
+Regarding my bookmarks, I keep a copy of the media type on a B2 bucket.
+That is a downloaded copy of the article, podcast, video, etc. I wrote an archiving script on a scheduled CI called archiver.
 Aside from archiving bookmarks, it also keeps a JSON file copy of every Airtable base.
-Here’s a cool diagram for this setup:
+Here’s a nifty diagram for this setup:

 FilUtUpepdrDlaootBwaeoDndoelAGktotiemeaortardtrmBaAkiC2bisnolrenaetwtna/Medwben/lEdtGexieAiaatrDsscatTFhtiyBiianpulvgefeefAeLLrriicnnhkkives

-And although it might seem overkill, while testing this script I found over a dozen bookmarks were dead links already.
+And although it might seem overkill, while testing this script, I found over a dozen bookmarks that were already dead links.
 And new ones have popped up since.
-So it’s alrady paying off.
+So, it’s already paying off.

 Is It Worth The Trouble?